shinglunwong/Canvas/README.md

 HTML, CSS, Bootstrap, JQuery, Google fonts, Spectrum colorpicker, Hammer.JS mobile gestures & Font Awesome.

-## Compatibility
+## Features

 - 3 brushes
-- lines (hold shift or press on mobile for 90 degree angles)
+- lines (hold shift or press on mobile for 90 degrees angle)
 - rectangles (hold shift or press on mobile for square)
 - elipse (hold shift or press on mobile for circle)
 - polygon